ResearchObject/ro-crate/docs/community.md

 ## Meetings

-The RO-Crate team try to meet in a monthly telcon, see the [rolling agenda](https://s.apache.org/ro-crate-minutes) for schedule, call-in details and minutes.
+The RO-Crate team try to meet at least monthly in a telcon, see the [rolling agenda](https://s.apache.org/ro-crate-minutes) for schedule, call-in details and minutes.

 See also [recent and upcoming events](outreach#upcoming-and-recent-events).